Magnet Schools Assistance Program (MSAP)

 School Choice and Improvement Programs

-The FY 2023 MSAP Competition is now open.
-For a brief overview, please see our MSAP Brochure and for more details and assistance, please visit our FY 2023 Competition page.
+The FY 2023 MSAP Competition is now closed.
+To learn more about MSAP, please see our MSAP Brochure and visit the FY 2023 Competition page to learn more about how to apply in the future.

 Purpose of MSAP